pbastowski/angular2-now/README.md

 import {thing1} from "things"
 ```

-> When using `pbastowski:require` individual objects are `export`ed by their name.
+> When using `pbastowski:require` individual objects are exported by their name.
 There is no concept of a module, as such.
 Think of exporting as making the object global.
 In fact you can also access the exported object through `window.things` or `window.MyService`.

 In the above example, when we `import "MyService"` we are actually importing the whole class object, whereas `thing1` is the only object imported from `things`.